Vohimanga

 Vohimanga is a town and commune in Madagascar.
-It belongs to the district of Bekily, which is a part of Androy Region.
-The population of the commune was estimated to be approximately 9,000 in 2001 commune census.
+It belongs to the Bekily District, which is a part of Androy Region.
+The population of the commune was estimated to be approximately 9,000 according to the 2001 commune census.

 Only primary schooling is available.
-The majority 100% of the population of the commune are farmers.
+The entire population of the commune are farmers.
 The most important crops are cassava and rice; also peanuts are an important agricultural product.